reality-two/reality2-documentation/instructions/1 Getting Started/Folder structure.md

 - **logos**
   Some possible logos.
 Any graphic designers out there want to suggest something better, let me know.

-- **demos**
-  Various demos and client apps for various platforms
-  - **node-red**
-    See the section on node-red.
-Here is the definition file for a node-red demo.
-  - **python**
-    Python demos and example Sentant definition files.
-  - **SBC**
-    Some code related to Single Board Computers (such as the Unihiker and the Raspberry Pi).
-  - **XR**
-    Presently working on a Godot-based visualiser.
-Might also do one for ThreeJS and Unity.

 - **web**
   Link into the web pages for Sentants.